abmah/College-Campus-3D-Visualization/readme.md

 To run the project, simply open the index.html file in a web browser that supports WebGL.
 You can use the pointer lock controls to navigate through the campus and interact with the data visualizations.

 Credits
-This project was created by [Your Name] as a college project.
+This project was created by me as a college project.
 Special thanks to the following libraries used in the project:

 Three.js (https://threejs.org/)
 Blender (https://www.blender.org/)